 The SEC rejected their application in March 2017.
-The brothers appealed this decision and they were ultimately turned down again in July 2018.
+The brothers appealed this decision and they have ultimately turned down again in July 2018.
 In August 2018, the SEC rejected a number of other Bitcoin ETF applications made through various stock and futures markets, including the New York Stock Exchange (NYSE).

 The US regulator said the primary reason for the rejections was that the applicants lacked a sufficient surveillance-sharing agreement with other Bitcoin market players to prevent fraud and manipulation.
 Hester Peirce, an SEC commissioner, indicated in a recent tweet that the decision to reject the applications is ‘stayed pending review’.

 It seems decentralization is going to be the biggest challenge for ETF approval.
 Bitcoin is designed to have no points of control.
 Regulators may have to realize that the platform is of a completely different design.